Interferons

 This section has been translated automatically.

 Type I IFNs, including IFN-α, IFN-β, IFN-ω, IFN-ϵ, IFN-κ, IFN-δ and IFN-τ, are potent antiviral molecules that act both in innate immunity (particularly via their secretion by plasmacytoid dendritic cells) and in cellular immunity (in most, if not all, cell types).
 All the IFNs mentioned bind to the IFN-alpha receptor(IFNAR), which consists of two subunits R1 and R2 (see IFNAR1 gene and IFNAR2 gene below).
-Once the type I IFNs bind to the receptor, the binding causes the phosphorylation of TYK2 and JAK1, which are associated with IFNalphaR1 and IFNalphaR2 separately; the phosphorylation of TYK2 and JAK1 subsequently leads to the phosphorylation of STAT1/STAT2.
+Once the type I IFNs bind to the receptor, the binding causes the phosphorylation of TYK2 and JAK1, which are associated with IFNalphaR1 and IFNalphaR2 separately.
+Phosphorylation of TYK2 and JAK1 leads coselectively to phosphorylation of STAT1/STAT2.
 Activated STATs dimerize, migrate to the nucleus and regulate type I IFN-induced gene expression to stimulate cytokine production and upregulation of antiviral effector proteins.

 Type II interferons: IFN-gamma further induces MHCII antigens and activates macrophages.
 Type II IFNs, also called IFN-γ, are mainly produced by natural killer (NK) cells, and NKT cells are one of the most important cytokines for host defense against intracellular pathogens related to antigen presentation, macrophage differentiation and activation, production of proinflammatory cytokines, cell death, tumor immunity and autoimmunity (44).
 Cytokine-induced NK cell activation is controlled by IL-12.
 In the early stages of infection, phagocytes secrete IL-12 upon binding to its receptor on NK cells, leading to STAT4 activation and eventually IFN-γ production.
 NK cell-mediated IFN-γ production promotes phagocyte activation, leads to increased secretion of IL-12 by phagocytes and ultimately forms a positive feedback loop (Meager A et al. 2003).
 The IFN-gamma receptor (IFNgammaR) is present in almost all cell types except mature erythrocytes.
 The receptor consists of IFNR1 and IFNR2 and belongs to the class II cytokine receptor family.
 Similar to type I IFNs, IFN-γ activates the JAK-STAT signaling pathway after binding to IFNγR and mediates various biological responses.

-Type III IFN (referring to IFN-λ), which was first described in 2003, is the most recently recognized type of IFN.
+The type III interferon (refers to IFN-λ), which was first described in 2003.
+IFN-λ is the most recently recognized type of IFN.
 IFN-λ is secreted by most cells but mainly acts on epithelial surfaces due to limited receptor expression (Sommereyns C et al. 2008).

 Pathophysiology